grzegorzczesnik/zabbix-templates/templates/servers/qnap/README.md

 ---

-## 鈿欙笍 Installation & Best Practices
+## ??
+Installation & Best Practices

 1. Download the `SNMP QNAP TVS-473e.yaml` file.
 2. Log in to Zabbix (v7.4+ is required for the dashboard widgets).